pkivolowitz/CSC3510-S-2024/projects/p1/README.md

 I invoked the program and typed "Foo" and hit enter.
 The program wrote back "Foo" and a new line.
 Then I hit ^d so the program exited.

-You do not have to watch for a new line for the program to work.
-You must watch for the system call `read` to return an end-of-file.
-Consult the man pages.

 ### From redirection

 An awesome feature of the command line is the ability to redirect input